How to Groom Your Horse to Shine

 In 4 easy steps

 You want a shiny, clean, healthy looking horse.
-But how do we groom our horses without chemicals and still get this healthy glowing look?
+But how do you groom your horse to shine without chemicals and still get this healthy glowing look?

 Many tack shops promote “gloss sprays” and other chemicals.
 But are these horse coat shine miracle products really necessary?